The Lilly Brothers

 The Lilly Brothers, (Bea Lilly, born Michael Burt Lilly, December 15, 1921 – September 18, 2005 and brother Everett Lilly, born July 1, 1924 – May 8, 2012) were bluegrass musicians born in Clear Creek, West Virginia.
 They have been credited with bringing bluegrass to New England and with influencing such future bluegrass artists as Peter Rowan, Joe Val and Bill Keith, among others.

 Biography

 Influenced by the traditional music they heard in their youth, Bea began playing the guitar and Everett the mandolin.
 In 1938, they made their radio debut on the Old Farm Hour show at WCHS in Charleston, West Virginia.
 Other radio works followed at WJLS in Beckley, West Virginia and on several other Southern radio stations during the 1940s.
 In 1945, they appeared on the Molly O'Day radio show at WNOX in Knoxville, Tennessee.
 In 1948, the brothers signed with the WWVA Jamboree in Wheeling, West Virginia as members of "Red Belcher's Kentucky Ridge Runners", but they quit two years later because of a financial dispute and the brothers retired temporarily.
-In 1951, Everett joined Flatt & Scruggs as mandolin player.
+In 1951, Everett joined Lester Flatt & Earl Scruggs as a mandolin player.
 The next year, in 1952, 'Tex' Logan, whom they had met at the WWVA Jamboree, persuaded the brothers to reunite.